Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- You should highlight any achievements or responsibilities you took on in these roles
+- You should highlight any achievements or responsibilities you held in these roles

 References: